Effective Home Remedies for Period Pain

 For many women, some pain during their period can be expected.
 However, you should see your doctor if:

-Systematic reviews and RCTs of herbal and dietary supplements have shown that thiamine, pyridoxine, magnesium, and fish oil may be effective in relieving dysmennorhea.
-Heat therapy has been a traditional home remedy for dysmenorrhoea
+Systematic reviews and randomised clinical trials of herbal and dietary supplements have shown that thiamine, pyridoxine, magnesium, and fish oil may be effective in relieving dysmenorrhoea.
+Heat therapy has been a traditional home remedy for dysmenorrhoea.

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)

 Period pains are common but manageable.
-You can try these home remedies for managing period pains.
-Some of these home remedies are using heating pads, taking warm showers, and exercising.
-You can also try relaxing and yoga techniques to help with the pain.1–4
+Some home remedies that may be helpful include heating pads, taking warm showers, and exercising.
+You can also try relaxing and yoga techniques to help with the pain.

-Yes, period pains are more common.
-Some women may feel mild to moderate pain, while others have severe pain.1
+Yes, period pains are common.
+Some women may feel mild to moderate pain, while others have severe pain.
+Make sure to consult with a doctor in case you have severe pain.

-Yes, warm showers might help in easing the period pain.
+Yes, warm showers might help in easing period pain.
 The heat from warm showers or baths can help to relax the muscles of the abdomen and reduce the pain of periods.
-Heat can provide many helpful benefits like increasing pelvic blood flow, eliminating fluid retention and diminishing the swelling, which reduces the period pain.1,4
+Heat can provide many helpful benefits like increasing pelvic blood flow, reducing fluid retention, and swelling, which may reduce period pain.

 Yes, period pain can worsen over time.
-If you feel your period pain worsening, you should contact your doctor for assistance.6
+If you feel your period pain worsening, you should contact your doctor for assistance.

 Period pain, to some extent, is expected.
-However, if you have a fever, sudden worsening of pain, and pain even when you are not on your period, if the pain medication and self-help techniques don’t work out, you should contact your doctor.6
+However, if you have a fever, sudden worsening of pain, and pain even when you are not on your period, and if the pain medication and self-help techniques don’t provide any improvement, you should contact your doctor.

 Yes, you can use heating pads for period pain relief.
-Make sure you wrap the heating pad or warm water bottle in a towel before pressing it onto your skin.
+Make sure you wrap the heating pad or warm water bottle in a towel before keeping it on your skin.
 The application of heat can reduce muscle tension and relax abdominal muscles.
-This helps with pain caused by muscle spasms.1,4
+Avoid sleeping with heating pads on and never apply directly to bare skin.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.